Ready to sell your self-published book?

 Bag yourself a speaking gig

-Whether it’s at a local business networking group, your own writing group or book club, or even the WI, talking about your book in front of an eager audience is a sure-fire way of getting more sales.
+Whether it’s at a local business networking group, your own writing group or book club, or even the WI, talking about your book in front of an eager audience is a sure-fire way to sell your book.

 Organise a virtual book launch

 Set up your own online book launch and host it on social media.
-Drum up plenty of interest beforehand by hyping up your social media followers/email list subscribers and read extracts from the book which will pique their interest.
+Drum up plenty of interest beforehand by hyping up your social media followers/email list subscribers and read extracts from the book to pique their interest.

-– obviously, you shouldn’t give too much away for free but this could potentially get hundreds, if not thousands, of eyes on your book.
+Obviously, you shouldn’t give too many away for free but this could potentially get hundreds, if not thousands, of eyes on your book.
 Find out more about Goodreads Giveaways here: https://www.goodreads.com/giveaway

 Set up a YouTube channel

-– did you know that Google owns YouTube?
-That’s why setting up your own YouTube channel and sharing videos isn’t just about connecting wit5h your reader, it’s also a fab tool for driving traffic to your website and consequently boosting your book sales figures.
+Do you know that Google owns YouTube?
+That’s why setting up your own YouTube channel and sharing videos isn’t just about connecting with your reader, it’s also a fab SEO opportunity for driving traffic to your website and consequently boosting your book sales figures.